-- Maintain or improve seniors' health and well-being through participation in community engaged arts practices
+- Maintain, and/or improve the health and well-being of vulnerable seniors through their participation in community-engaged arts practices

-- Demonstrate the positive impact of participation in arts-based activities on the health and well-being of seniors
+- Demonstrate the positive impact of participants in arts-based activities on the health and well-being of communities

-A year-end showcase of all the seniors' work takes place each year.
-The project sites also organize local exhibition and performance opportunities for the seniors throughout the program year.
+A year-end exhibition and gala showcase all the seniors' work annually.
+The project sites also organize local exhibition and performance opportunities throughout the program season.

 Community of practice